United States of America

 The USA has plenty of dangerous wildlife.
 For starters, there are the spiders.
 The most dangerous ones are the Black Widow and Brown Recluse, but these aren’t the only poisonous spiders.
 If you’re bitten by a spider at any point, try to get a picture of it, kill it out of revenge, and then go to a doctor for treatment.

-In the more northern and western states, you need to be aware of Mountain Lions, or ‘Cougars’.
+In the more Northern and Western states, you need to be aware of Mountain Lions, or ‘Cougars’.
 These are large cats, and can easily kill you.
 If you’re attacked by one, the best advice is just to ‘fight like hell and pray’.
 Thankfully this is unlikely, as they’re quite low in numbers and very timid.

 The last animals on this list are Bears!
 The USA has three main species of bear.
 The Grizzly / Brown Bear, the Black Bear, and the Polar Bear.
-You’ll find Brown Bears all across the country, whereas Grizzly Bears are mainly in the North West States/Alaska, and Polar Bears are only in Northern Alaska.
+You’ll find Brown Bears all across the country, whereas Grizzly Bears are mainly in the North West states/Alaska, and Polar Bears are only in Northern Alaska.
 Attacks aren’t very common, but you should make sure you know what to do, especially if you visit Alaska or northern parks such as Yellowstone.
 Each bear is very different from the others.

 If a Black Bear attacks you, fight like hell.
 They’re quite timid and should normally back off.
 If a Grizzly Bear attacks you, play dead.
 You won’t win that fight, and you want the Bear to get bored and leave.
 If a Polar Bear attacks, then good luck.
 You are almost certainly going to die.
 The best way to avoid an attack is to be noisy when hiking, and make sure the Bear knows where you are.
 They don’t like humans, and will avoid us if possible (other than Polar Bears, who will actively hunt us).
 Never, ever, go near a cub.
 Mama bears be fierce!